CeciliaComar/Markdown/home.md

 ## Credits
-I realized my demo using the Napping virtual machine available at [this link](https://www.vulnhub.com/entry/napping-101,752/), in particular following the provided walkthrough.
+I realized this report using the Napping virtual machine available at [this link](https://www.vulnhub.com/entry/napping-101,752/), in particular following the provided walkthrough.
 ## Introduction
 Napping is a Vulnhub machine created for highlighting the exploit of Tab Nabbing.
 Tab Nabbing is a type of phishing attack where a malicious website or script alters the content of a browser tab after